o-ran-sc/ric-plt-lib-rmr/docs/config-deploy.rst

 RMR_ASYNC_CONN

-  Allows the async connection mode to be turned off (by setting the value to 0.
+  Allows the async connection mode to be turned off (by setting the value to 0).
 When set to 1, or missing from the environment, RMR will invoke the connection interface in the transport mechanism using the non-blocking (async) mode.
-This will likely result in many "soft failures" (retry) until the connection is established, but allows the application to continue unimpeeded should the connection be slow to set up.
+This will likely result in many "soft failures" (retry) until the connection is established, but allows the application to continue unimpeded should the connection be slow to set up.

 RMR_BIND_IF

-  This provides the interface that RMR will bind listen ports to allowing for a single interface to be used rather than listening across all interfaces.
+  This provides the interface that RMR will bind listen ports to, allowing for a single interface to be used rather than listening across all interfaces.
 This should be the IP address assigned to the interface that RMR should listen on, and if not defined RMR will listen on all interfaces.

 RMR_CTL_PORT